franzhill/css_theme_generator/README.md

 ![fig3](./DOC/images/03.jpg)

-### Modelising the CSS rule and stylesheet
+### Modelling the CSS rule and stylesheet

-First let's start by modelising a CSS rule: <code>CssRule</code> is a class listing of properties with their values, just like "real-life" CSS.
-The class lets us add a property with its value or remove it.
-It is a list of properties with their values, just like in "real-life" CSS.
+First let's start by modelling a CSS rule: <code>CssRule</code> is a class listing of properties with their values, just like "real-life" CSS.
 The class lets us add a property with its value or remove it.
 The class also manages CSS pseudo classes and their priority (LoVeHAte).
-This is the class the Painters will operate on (they will change/add properties and values) One the painters have been applied, the rule can be printed (for output in a css file).
+This is the class the *Painters* will operate on (they will change/add properties and values) Once the painters have been applied, the rule can be printed (for output in a css file).

-(notice: in this article code snippets have been stripped of material not directly relevant to the  subject.
-You can download the full classes at the end of the article)
+(notice: in this document code snippets have been stripped of material not directly relevant to the  subject.
+See files for full code)

 ```java
 /**